KuKuKuKuKuKurisu/Multimodal-Generative-Retrieval/README.md

-# A Simple Implementatino of Multimodal Generative Retrieval Based on MMICL
+# A Simple Implementation of Multimodal Generative Retrieval Based on MMICL